compuuteio/numerology/README.md

 ## 1. About

 A simple numerology tool to have fun with friends.
-The interpretations are not fully implemented yet.
+The interpretations are not fully implemented yet but the mechanism to get them is fully operational.
+Currently, you can have the life path interpretation in French and English, depending on your OS language.

 ## 2. Installation